For the average person who wants to lose weight

 Tooth decay can be reduced by flossing and brushing the teeth with an electrical toothbrush (twice a day, after breakfast and dinner).

-Which is better: fruit or fruit juice?
+Which is better: fruits, fruit juice, vegetables or vegetable juice?

-The fruit juice contains a concentrated amount of calories and acids.
-The acids may cause stomach problems to some people.
 The fruit in its entirety has a significantly smaller effect because its fiber slows down the digestion of the fruit components, and makes you feel full before you ingest too many calories.

 Some people say not to eat many vegetables (including fruits) because they can't be digested by the body.
 Is that correct?

 Yes, but the amount depends on how your body handles each type of vegetable and fruit, more specifically, its fiber.
-Also, some fruits, like watermelons, contain mostly water, and a few liters / kilograms (for example, 4) of water a day can dilute your intestinal flora so much that it makes you sick.
+Also, some fruits, like watermelons, contain mostly water, and a few liters / kilograms (for example, 4) of water a day can dilute your intestinal microbiota so much that it makes you sick.

 The body can't digest significant parts of vegetables (including fruits).
 However, it's exactly for this reason why vegetables (including fruits) are good, not bad.
 This undigested (or partly digested) fiber regulates digestion (not only excretion).